Traffic Initiatives of the Venue

 Improving Signage to let you know when there could be traffic delays

 In addition to physical signage leading you to the site, the concert schedule is on the website at firstbankamphitheater.com, on the Live Nation website, on the Ticketmaster.com website, and we send the schedule to local newspapers, online portals, and magazines to get the word out about the dates of upcoming concerts.
+Watch our website and social media for the concert schedule as well.

 Six highway signs have been installed on 840, 840 exits and Lewisburg Pike (431).
 ALL of these signs direct people to stay on the main roads and not into private roads, back roads and adjacent neighborhoods for entry to the venue, which will continue to be the venue messaging in an attempt to combat GPS programs leading people through nearby neighborhoods and private roads.
 The venue is also working with mapping companies to mark private drives that show up as roads online as off route and not usable as the venue is made aware of them.